Learn More: ESTA

 It depends on the method of processing time you chose.
 We offer three options:

-The US ESTA is valid for 2 years after issue.
-This means you must enter United States within 2 years.
-It is a multiple entry visa and allows for a maximum stay of 90 days per entry.
+The US ESTA is valid for 2 years after issued.
+It is a multiple entry visa and allows for a maximum stay of 90 days Per Entry.

 If your application for an ESTA is denied, you will be required to apply for a United States visitor visa, such as a B-2 Tourist Visa.

 You should apply at least 3 days before your arrival.
-However, since the ESTA is valid for 2 years, it is recommended that you apply as soon as you are able.
+However, since the ESTA is valid for 2 years after issued, it is recommended that you apply as soon as you are able.

-The US ESTA approvals will be granted for a period of 2 (two) years or until the applicant's passport expires, whichever comes first.
+The US ESTA approvals will be granted for a period of 2 years after issued or until the applicant's passport expires, whichever comes first.
 The ESTA will show the applicable validity dates.

-You must get the US Visa at one of their embassies if any of the following conditions apply to you: (1) If you will arrive in the USA aboard an air carrier (by plane).
-(2) If you will visit the USA for more than 90 days.
-(3) If you are traveling to the USA for a purpose other than short-term tourism or business.
+You must get the US Visa at one of their embassies if any of the following conditions apply to you: (1) If you will visit the USA for more than 90 days.
+(2) If you are traveling to the USA for a purpose other than short-term tourism or business.